Uncentered-Systems/eth_template/README.md

 `m our@eth_template:eth_template:astronaut.os '{"EncryptWallet": {"password": "some-password"}}'`

+### Metamask and Anvil

+Add Anvil network to Metamask.
+Use `http://localhost:8545` as the RPC URL and `31337` as the chain ID.

+Sometimes, the transactions from Metamask on Anvil will stay pending indefinitely.
+In that case, do the following:

+- Delete Anvil network from Metamask and re-add it.
+- Clear activity tab data in Metamask (Settings -> Advanced).

 ## Counter Contract

 Specify the current chain id and its rpc url in the `.env` file.